erasmus-without-paper/ewp-mobility-data-model/README.md

  * **Contact/Fact Sheet** is a generalized "information" entity containing contact info (email address, URL, address, phone etc) and/or a name/label and/or a description.
-It may be connected to a Person (denoting contact info for that person), an Academic Term or just an Inst/Org Unit (denoting fact sheet info).
+The abstract Role attribute represents the different "roles" this information may play in connection with other entities, e.g. an Institution can have a Street Address, a Mailing Address, a Logo URL and sets of Website URLs, Mobility Fact Sheet URLs and Contacts - all of which are modelled by the same abstract entity.
+It may be connected to a Person (denoting contact info for that person), an Academic Term, an Inst/Org Unit (denoting fact sheet info), a set of IIA Partners or Mobility Specs.
 HEIs are **not** expected to implement this generalized structure.

 [develhub]: http://developers.erasmuswithoutpaper.eu/